rian39/lists/idea_log.md

 - intel i7 and samsung branch prediction
 - lists of ingredients in Chef Watson
 - blockchain as an unchangeable list
+- streams as indefinite lists
+- Godel numbers as lists

 ## Theory